Float Fishing In Ontario – When, Where And How

 As you can see all reels have colored lines, Chartreuse and Pink, which I will discuss later.

-On these reels, you can see right through them and this space is why some Centerpin reels are so light.
+On these reels, you can see right through them, and this space is why some Centerpin reels are so light.
 You’ll enjoy that lightweight reel more after a long day on the water.

 The main reason for these reels having such great bearings and to be able to free spool so easily is so you can drift a float and a bait like a plastic worm, a roe bag, or fly below the float down the river at a nice natural pace with-out needing to pull line off the reel manually like you would with some other types of reels that guys use when float fishing.

-ADVANTAGE OF A CENTERPIN REEL
+ADVANTAGES OF A CENTERPIN REEL

 One of the advantages of the Centerpin reel is the ability to fish very long, long, long drifts, did I say long?

-Sometimes while guiding clients on the bigger rivers I’ll have them run their float so far down the river that they eventually lose sight of their floats, and on occasion, I’ll yell “SET” and they’ve got a fish on over 200 feet down the river.
+Sometimes while guiding clients on the bigger rivers, I’ll have them run their float so far down the river that they eventually lose sight of their floats, and on occasion, I’ll yell “SET” and they’ve got a fish on over 200 feet down the river.

 Making long precision drifts like this with other types of reels is nearly impossible and if it is possible to do this with another type of reel it would take a lot more effort.
 Spinning reels and baitcasting reels usually can not compete with a smooth effortless Centerpin reel.

-I tell clients new to Centerpin fishing that in most cases I would say 90% of anglers will lose the first big fish they hook using a Centerpin reel so it does take some time getting used to.
+I tell clients new to Centerpin fishing that in most cases, I would say 90% of anglers will lose the first big fish they hook using a Centerpin reel so it does take some time getting used to.

 The Best Centerpin Float Reels